After years of decline in the market, homegrown organic flowers are making a comeback, and it’s easy to see why.

 While some artisan growers state that they grow to ‘organic principles’ there are no legal binds to this term, so you cannot be sure that the product you're buying has been produced to any clear standards.
 Growers certified by the Soil Association, however, will carry our distinctive logo – it’s a symbol of trust which means you can be sure that the flowers you’re buying have met a strict set of legal requirements, ensuring farming to the highest environmental standards.

 Look out for beautiful blooms from the likes of Mayfield Lavender Farm, whose stunning fields feature in this article, alongside Organic Blooms and Daylesford, who sell their organic flowers in stores as well as running floristry workshops throughout the year.
-If you're looking for organic wildflowers to suit all kinds of habitats, check out Welsh Organic Wildflowers in Monmouthshire.
+Aweside Farm in East Sussex deliver bouquets to the local area, and work closely with florists and wholesalers too.
+Or, if you're looking for organic wildflowers to suit all kinds of habitats, check out Welsh Organic Wildflowers in Monmouthshire.
 Peach & Pippin, Growing Well and Ducks & Daffodils also sell locally, from their small-scale flowers farms, whilst organic edible flowers are available from Maddocks Farm in Devon.

 Treating a special somebody to organic flowers?